 According to Alaska foster care regulations, all licensed foster homes are required to have ongoing yearly training.
-One (1) parent homes are required to have at least 10 hours of training per license year.
-Two (2) parent foster homes are required to have 15 hours per license year shared between the two parents.
-Each foster parent is required to have at least 5 hours per year.
+One (1) parent homes are required to have 10 hours of training per license year.
+Two (2) parent homes are required to have 15 hours per license year shared between the two parents.
+Each foster parent is required to have a minimum of 5 hours per year.

 Experienced foster parents may complete training through self-study or on-site training with the Alaska Center for Recourse Families or attend classes, workshops or conferences sponsored by other agencies.
 See our Alternative Training Information Sheet for more information about what is accepted for training hours.

 The Alaska Center for Resource Families is set up to assist foster parents in recording their training.
-ACRF can track your training when you submit a copy of your certificate, a letter from the trainer, or fill out a Training Information Sheet.
-This will be entered into a database and made available to you or your licensing worker upon request.
+ACRF can track your training when you fill out an Alternative Training Information Sheet and submit documentation.
+If your training is accepted, it will be entered into a database and made available to you or your licensing worker upon request.